 How did you get started doing this type of work?

 I love Middle Eastern dance and made the choice to go from a serious hobbyist to a professional dancer to expand my opportunities to travel and perform.

 What types of customers have you worked with?

-Classes, private lessons, workshops, restaurant and festival performances, private parties like birthdays, retirements, weddings, or "Girl's Night In/Out"
+Classes, private lessons, workshops, restaurant and festival performances, private parties like birthdays, retirements, weddings, corporate events, or "Girl's Night In/Out"

 Describe a recent project you are fond of.
 How long did it take?

 I worked with a couple to add excitement to a small intimate wedding reception on a Potomac cruise.
 Working with the small space was challenging, but I was able to incorporate the bride's family's Egyptian heritage with classical Egyptian music as a surprise entertainer during the dinner hour.
 By the end of my first set all the guests were up and dancing, and it made for a unique and fun wedding reception for all.

 What questions should customers think through before talking to professionals about their project?

 Consider the length of show most appropriate for your occasion.
 I usually recommend that dance entertainment lasts between 20-25 minutes because audience attention tends to lose focus after 30 minutes and guests want to return to eating/drinking/dancing/conversing.
 If you are looking for a longer entertainment schedule at your event, then several short shows with breaks in between can work nicely without overwhelming your audience.